Alphabtw00/PriceNexa/README.md

 - Keep the backend and frontend separate but in the same project root
 - Designed to be easy to understand and extend

----

-## 📧 Contact
-For any improvements or feedback, feel free to reach out.